vecchiotom/icehax-cad-fivem/README.md

 - Open up the CMD
 - CD to the folder where you downloaded the CAD
 - enter "```npm install```"
-- wait for it to install all the dependecies
+- wait for it to install all the dependencies
+###### Setting Up MONGODB
+once you've installed and started your mongod, create the following collections:

+- "user" collection
+- "sessions" collection
 ###### Starting The CAD
 - on he same CMD where you've just installed the dependecies, type ```node index.js```
 - on the console should appear a message stating the server is listening on port 3000(default port)